Dominic McDowall-Thomas: Career

-Dominic McDowall-Thomas is a leadership and communications consultant.
-McDowall-Thomas began his relationship with Cubicle 7 on January 1, 2004.
-McDowall-Thomas and Angus Abranson were friends who regularly gamed and clubbed together, and he agreed to help edit the SLA Industries books for Abranson, starting with Hunter Sheets Issue One.
-In late 2006, Abranson and McDowall-Thomas properly formed Cubicle 7 Entertainment Limited, with the two of them as partners.
-Abranson and McDowall-Thomas handed the creation of Victoriana to Ian Sturrock and Andrew Peregrine, as they remained focus on the business side of things.
-When McDowall-Thomas was busy with a consultancy contract, Gareth-Michael Skarka stepped in to edit Starblazer Adventures (2008).
-After acquiring the Doctor Who license, Abranson and McDowall-Thomas needed investment by the end of 2008, and went to Matthew Sprange of Mongoose Publishing who introduced them to the Rebellion Group.
-Abranson and McDowall-Thomas were then able to go full-time for the first time in March 2009.
-When Cubicle 7 secured the license to Lord of the Rings, McDowall-Thomas and Robert Hyde of Sophisticted Games led the project, with lead designer Francesco Nepitello.
+Dominic McDowall-Thomas is a consultant specializing in leadership and communications.
+McDowall-Thomas and Angus Abranson were friends and often gamed and clubbed together, and on January 1, 2004 he agreed to edit SLA Industries supplements for Abranson, starting with Hunter Sheets Issue One.
+Abranson and McDowall-Thomas formed Cubicle 7 Entertainment Limited in late 2006, and that they would be partners.
+Abranson and McDowall-Thomas assigned the creation of the second edition of the Victoriana role-playing game to Ian Sturrock and Andrew Peregrine, as they focused on the business end of the company.
+McDowall-Thomas worked as the main editor for Cubicle 7, but while was busy working on a consultancy contract, Gareth-Michael Skarka took over to edit Starblazer Adventures (2008).
+Abranson and McDowall-Thomas acquiring the Doctor Who license, and needed financial investment by the end of 2008, so they approached Matthew Sprange of Mongoose Publishing who helped them make a deal with the Rebellion Group.
+Abranson and McDowall-Thomas were then able to finally take Cubicle 7 full-time in March 2009.
+Cubicle 7 announced in January 2010 that they secured the license to Lord of the Rings, and McDowall-Thomas and Robert Hyde of Sophisticated Games led the project, along with lead designer Francesco Nepitello.

-In November 2011 Abranson left Cubicle 7 after the reported failure of the print partnerships he oversaw.
+Abranson left Cubicle 7 in November 2011 after the reported failure of the print partnerships he oversaw.
 With McDowall-Thomas in sole charge of the company it went from financial crisis to turn over a million dollars within two years.

 In 2012 the Mcdowall-penned "Words of the Wise" won the Silver ENnie award for best free product.

 Under Mcdowall's CEOship, Cubicle 7 expanded beyond its original roleplaying games remit, into card games, and dice games.

-In December 2014, Cubicle 7 announced that it had left the Rebellion Developments group of companies, following a successful management buy out led by CEO Dominic McDowall.
+Cubicle 7 announced in December 2014 that the company had left the Rebellion Developments group after McDowall led Cubicle 7 in a successful buy out of management.

 In July 2016, still under Mcdowall's sole leadership, Cubicle 7 announced "Adventures in Middle-earth" an OGL setting guide for Middle-earth, bringing Tolkien's work to the Dungeons & Dragons ruleset for the first time.